rafiuskes/terraform-GPT/README.md

 ### Web form

-An alternative to the command line helper is the simple web form hosted with [GitHub Pages](https://rafiuskes.github.io/tfplan/).
+An alternative to the command line helper is the simple web form hosted with [GitHub Pages](https://rafiuskes.github.io/terraform-GPT/).
 Open the page, enter the required values and click **Generate JSON** to obtain a `terraform.auto.tfvars.json` snippet.
+The page features a minimalistic design and a floating **Cloud Architect** chat bubble.
+Type a question to receive built‑in tips or provide your OpenAI API key for full ChatGPT responses.

 Save the generated JSON into a file named `terraform.auto.tfvars.json` in the repository root.
 Terraform will automatically load these variables on the next